Assisting Artists whose Freedom, and Even Lives, are at Risk

-Thanks to Greenhost – via Kaustubh Srikanth – for hosting.
+Thanks to Greenhost for pro-bona secure web-hosting (and Kaustubh Srikanth for recommending us).

 Secure chat: Wire (@ar, @iv, @maamu) or Whatsapp; we also have Signal and Telegram

 Email: firstname.lastname@example.org (PGP-encryption available)

-Perpetuum Mobile (PM) has organised residencies for many years, and has been hosting artists at risk under various titles since at least 2013.
-We initiated and curated the On the Move programme, run in partnership with HIAP (Helsinki International Artist Programme), and later also established a network called Nordic Fresh Air, which includes Nordic and Baltic art actors.
+Perpetuum Mobile (PM) has organized residencies for many years, and has been hosting artists at risk under various titles since at least 2013.
+PM initiated and curated the On the Move programme which, like its follow-on network Nordic Fresh Air, included a range of Nordic and Baltic art partners.
 Funded by the Nordic Cultural Point and the Finnish Ministry of Education and Culture (2014-2016), this continued our work with art practitioners at risk.
 A fully funded “Safe Haven-Helsinki” has been up and running since 2016 with the support of the City of Helsinki Cultural Office.

 AR is designed as an institution of global scope, and is undergoing rapid growth.
 Expanding from its established residency programme in Helsinki, it has developed AR-Safe Haven Residencies in 20 locations in 17 countries.
 Although AR was the first residency institution of its kind dedicated to the visual arts, from its inception it has accepted candidates from other fields including film, theatre and dance.
 As an international network of residencies that includes close curatorial support, AR remains unique.
 In coordination with partners and other networks, it is building a horizontal network of AR-Safe Havens around the world, as a global advocate for art practitioners at risk.